Purusha Lakshanam: Plot

 Nandagopal works as a managing director in a company.
-Abhirami, also known as Ammu, a carefree college student, falls in love with Nandagopal at first sight, while Anju also loves Nandagopal, but it is one sided.
+Abhirami "Ammu", a carefree college student, falls in love with Nandagopal at first sight, while Anju also loves him, but it is one sided.
 Finally, Nandagopal accepts to get married with Ammu.
-Raja was Ammu's classmate and was in love with Ammu, so Raja wants to take revenge on Ammu.
+Raja was Ammu's classmate and was in love with her, so he wants to take revenge on her.
 Raja begins to compel Ammu, and challenges to marry her.
 One day, Raja hugs Ammu in front of Nandagopal, Nandagopal thinks that his wife has an affair with Raja and he expels Ammu.
 What transpires later forms the crux of the story.